Computer architecture: Performance

-Modern computer performance is often described in instructions per cycle (IPC), which measures the efficiency of the architecture at any clock frequency; a faster IPC rate means the computer is faster.
+Modern computer performance is often described in instructions per cycle (IPC), which measures the efficiency of the architecture at any clock frequency; a higher IPC means the computer can do more work per unit of time.
 Older computers had IPC counts as low as 0.1 while modern processors easily reach nearly 1.
 Superscalar processors may reach three to five IPC by executing several instructions per clock cycle.

 Counting machine-language instructions would be misleading because they can do varying amounts of work in different ISAs.
 The "instruction" in the standard measurements is not a count of the ISA's machine-language instructions, but a unit of measurement, usually based on the speed of the VAX computer architecture.

 Many people used to measure a computer's speed by the clock rate (usually in MHz or GHz).
 This refers to the cycles per second of the main clock of the CPU.
 However, this metric is somewhat misleading, as a machine with a higher clock rate may not necessarily have greater performance.
 As a result, manufacturers have moved away from clock speed as a measure of performance.

 Other factors influence speed, such as the mix of functional units, bus speeds, available memory, and the type and order of instructions in the programs.

 There are two main types of speed: latency and throughput.
 Latency is the time between the start of a process and its completion.
 Throughput is the amount of work done per unit time.
 Interrupt latency is the guaranteed maximum response time of the system to an electronic event (like when the disk drive finishes moving some data).

 Performance is affected by a very wide range of design choices — for example, pipelining a processor usually makes latency worse, but makes throughput better.
 Computers that control machinery usually need low interrupt latencies.
 These computers operate in a real-time environment and fail if an operation is not completed in a specified amount of time.
 For example, computer-controlled anti-lock brakes must begin braking within a predictable and limited time period after the brake pedal is sensed or else failure of the brake will occur.

 Benchmarking takes all these factors into account by measuring the time a computer takes to run through a series of test programs.
 Although benchmarking shows strengths, it should not be how you choose a computer.
 Often the measured machines split on different measures.
 For example, one system might handle scientific applications quickly, while another might render video games more smoothly.
 Furthermore, designers may target and add special features to their products, through hardware or software, that permit a specific benchmark to execute quickly but do not offer similar advantages to general tasks.